Atlanta

 Around the corner, you’ll find one of the last remnants of Old Atlanta: Mary Mac’s Tea Room on Ponce de Leon Avenue.
 Thankfully spared the wrecking ball during the city’s mid-century growth spurt, the restaurant hasn’t changed much since it opened in 1945.

 The name “tea room” is a bit deceiving, however.
 There’s sweet tea, of course (or the “table wine of the South,” as the restaurant calls it), but the big draw here is old-school Southern dishes such as fried chicken and deviled eggs.
 An order of four sides (mac ‘n’ cheese is a must) lets you enjoy all those tasty Southern starches.
-Give the legendary fruit punch a try too.
+The legendary fruit punch is worth giving a try, too.

 Burgers and Bohemians